KhamisiKibet/PySideExtn/pages/classes-parent/rpb_cl.md

 ### ***PySide2.QtWidgtes.RoundProgressBar.setPathColor(QColor)***

-**Parameters**: tuple of R, G, B
+**Parameters**: QColor

-Changes the color of the path to the specified R, G, B spectrum.
+Changes the color of the path to the specified QColor.

 By default path color is : QColor(218, 218, 218)